MatejJan/SAGE2-TOP-DOMDEC-Viewer/README.md

 ## Instalation

-Installation on a SAGE2 server simply includes uploading the TopViewer folder to the `/public/uploads/apps` folder.
+Installation on a SAGE2 server simply includes cloning this repository to the `/public/uploads/apps/top_viewer` folder.
 You might need to delete your `assets.json` and `fileRegistry.json` from `SAGE2_Media/assets` in your user account's documents folder.